AshridgeTechnologies/elemento/stories/Backlog.md

 -------

 ### WebContainer server
-- Serve preview from WebContainer
 - Serve server apps from WebContainer

 ### Move to GitHub
 - Deploy from GitHub
+- Project directory in disk files
 - Can use private GitHub repos
 - Handle merge conflicts
 - Functional test covering Get and Update - and others